-All allele calls (SNPs and SVs) relative to the ancestral state were linearly regressed on release-date to give the rate of change across all samples (18).
-This methodology is comparable to that used previously (19), although, because we are comparing groups of variants spread relatively evenly through the genome (Supplemental Figure 6), population structure should not be a confounding factor.
-SNPs that produce synonymous amino-acid substitutions, relative to their ancestral state, using both Nipponbare and CarGold -derived variants, had an average effect of essentially zero (not shown).
+All allele calls (SNPs and SVs) relative to the ancestral state were linearly regressed on release-date to give the rate of change across all samples [24].
+This methodology is comparable to that used previously [25], although, because we are comparing groups of variants spread relatively evenly through the genome (S6 Fig), population structure should not be a confounding factor.
 Unfortunately, it is difficult to assess variants that have a major impact on gene structure from an ancestral perspective because the reference, Nipponbare, was used to determine that gene structure.
-For example, ancestral deletions that remove a gene in Nipponbare will be missed because the resultant affected region simply lacks the gene to be annotated (20).
+For example, ancestral deletions that remove a gene in Nipponbare will be missed because the resultant affected region simply lacks the gene to be annotated [26].
 To that end, we focused only on mutations in which the Nipponbare reference matches the ancestral state and so by inference originated in the CarGold lineage.
-Within this set, we focused on six major mutational classes: exonic, intronic, and intergenic SVs and SNPs that introduced stop-codons, non-synonymous amino acids, or have no effect on protein coding (synonymous) (Figure 4).
+Within this set, we focused on six major mutational classes: exonic, intronic, and intergenic SVs and SNPs that introduced stop-codons, non-synonymous amino acids, or have no effect on protein coding (synonymous) (Fig 4).